Fire doors containing asbestos-impacted fire-retardant boards

 Buildings that are used by the public may also require a Certificate of Public Use until the Code Compliance Certificate for the door replacement has been issued.

-When replacing an installed fire door then there are some key things to consider:
+When replacing an installed fire door there are some key things to consider:

-• The replacement fire door and all associated work must comply with the Building Code.
-WorkSafe has more information on how to safely remove the doors.
+- the replacement fire door and all associated work must comply with the Building Code

-If the fire door is not the same specification or the replacement of a fire door involves adjustment of the door frame or alterations to the surrounding fire separation, this would not fall under the exemptions.
-The work will require a building consent and may require an amendment to the compliance schedule.
+If the fire door is not the same specification or the replacement of a fire door involves adjustment of the door frame or alterations to the surrounding fire separation, this would not fall under the exemptions in Schedule 1 of the Building Act 2004.

 Speak to your local council to discuss the extent of the intended building work to confirm if a building consent is needed.